Spider-Man: Beyond the Spider-Verse: Development

-Bob Persichetti and Thompson were confirmed to be directing Beyond the Spider-Verse in December 2024, when Jinko Gotoh joined as a producer, and Lord and Miller were confirmed to have written the script with Across the Spider-Verse co-writer David Callaham.
-Persichetti was a co-director of Into the Spider-Verse and an executive producer of Across the Spider-Verse, while Thompson was a production designer on the first film and a co-director of the latter.
-While Powers and Dos Santos had been expected to return as directors from Across the Spider-Verse alongside Thompson, Miller said Persichetti and Thompson had been the film's directors since production began.
-At the end of the month, Sneider further reported that there was potential for Beyond the Spider-Verse to be released in 2026 because Brand New Day had the potential to be delayed until 2027 instead.
-In January 2025, Jharrel Jerome—the voice actor for the Earth-42 version of Miles G. Morales / Prowler—said voice recording had yet to begin because the production was still "figuring out" several details, but he felt positive about the process.
-At Sony's CinemaCon panel in March, the trio of Lord, Persichetti, and Thompson acknowledged the importance of the Spider-Verse franchise to several audiences and described Beyond the Spider-Verse as a "massive finale".
+Bob Persichetti and Thompson were confirmed to be directing Beyond the Spider-Verse in December 2024, when Jinko Gotoh joined as a producer, while Lord and Miller were confirmed to have written the script with Across the Spider-Verse co-writer David Callaham; Persichetti was a co-director of Into the Spider-Verse and an executive producer of Across the Spider-Verse, whereas Thompson was a production designer on the first film and a co-director of the latter.
+While Powers and Dos Santos were expected to return as directors from Across the Spider-Verse alongside Thompson, Miller clarified that Persichetti and Thompson were the directors since production began.
+In January 2025, Jharrel Jerome—the voice actor for the Earth-42 version of Miles G. Morales / Prowler—said voice recording had yet to begin because the production was still "figuring out" several details, but felt positive about the process.
+At Sony's CinemaCon panel in March, the trio of Lord, Persichetti, and Thompson acknowledged the importance of the Spider-Verse franchise to several audiences.
 The pair announced the film's new release date of June 4, 2027, explaining that they "could not run it back" and were ensuring they were taking enough time to make the film right.
-Lord said the film would begin immediately after Across the Spider-Verse and see Miles on the run as a fugitive from the Spider-People across the multiverse and that he may not be able to rely on his friends, such as Gwen, to help him save his family.
 In July 2025, the release date was delayed by three weeks to June 25, 2027, but was moved up in September 2025 to June 18, 2027.

-Alice Brooks serves as the cinematographer, while Mike Andrews is the lead editor, returning from Across the Spider-Verse.
+In February 2026, Sony Pictures Animation co-presidents Damien de Froberville and Kristine Belson said that Lord and Miller were able to frequently "iterate" and provide notes on Beyond the Spider-Verse while the story was being developed, which allowed for fewer changes in animation sequences towards the end of production.
+They said this was complemented by Lord and Miller editing their film Project Hail Mary (2026) on the Sony Pictures Studios lot, allowing them to collaborate closely with the Beyond the Spider-Verse crew.
+Lord and Miller reiterated their desire to elevate the film from its predecessors, and cited the main contributor to the delays as the crew "[h]aving to take it apart to put it back together again".
+The following month, Lord and Miller reaffirmed that Beyond the Spider-Verse was on schedule to meet its June 2027 release date, adding in early July that the crew was well into the editing process, which he said was "coming together really well", and were focused on incrementally improving the film.